DAIvdetango/Data-Analysis--Online-School-CRM/README.md

 ### Geographical Analysis
 - Examine the geographical distribution of deals across different cities.
 - Assess the impact of German language proficiency on deal success in various locations.

-## Deliverables
-1. **Cleaned dataset**
-2. **Comprehensive report** detailing the analysis process, findings, visualizations, and recommendations.
-3. **Dashboard** for data exploration and insights.
-4. **Presentation** summarizing key findings and recommendations.
+### Machine Learning Section
+- Implemented predictive modeling to determine **Call Status** (e.g., successful, missed, or unreachable) based on historical call data, improving lead management and follow-up strategies.

 ## Business Growth & Product Analytics Task
 Identify growth opportunities and propose a hypothesis to improve business processes for metric growth, ensuring the test duration does not exceed two weeks.